Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 Structural fix: manual adjustments are rare events in a healthy operation.
 If reconciliation produces frequent manual adjustments, the structural problem is upstream variance, not adjustment governance.

-How do these causes distribute across operating profiles?
+How do these causes distribute across apparel operating profiles?

 The eight causes do not all dominate equally for every apparel brand.
 Operating profile shapes which causes account for most negative inventory.